-With an exquisite coastlines dotted with numerous coves, bays and peninsulas, Greece and its islands are a traveller's dream destination.
+With an exquisite coastline dotted with numerous coves, bays and peninsulas, Greece and its islands are a traveler's dream destination.

-White sandy beaches look out over the clear blue seas of the Mediterranean and sprawling whitewashed villages cling to the high sea cliffs overlooking the Agean Sea.
+White sandy beaches look out over the clear blue seas of the Mediterranean and sprawling whitewashed villages cling to the high sea cliffs overlooking the Aegean Sea.

 Villas, towns, churches, forts, mosques, ghost villages, ancient harbors and cities with old quarters each have fascinating stories and histories waiting to be explored.

 These Greece Travel Tips will help you plan your next vacation.

 - Greek power voltage is 220 V 50 Hz; Power sockets C, E & F

 - The local currency is the the EURO and is around 1 Euro to 1.15 USD